What is a StoryHack?

 - This year we are going to have additional challenges and chances to win points during the 24 hours to mix things up a bit (and help keep everyone awake).

 - At the end of the event, each team will have 5 minutes to present their digital story projects, including all their concepts, and showcasing whatever additional challenges in which they participated.

 Narrative driven stories (Traditional stories with familiar elements: plots, characters, conflicts, resolutions, etc.)

 Example: Most any movie, book, or play you’ve seen is a narrative driven story.

 Location driven stories (Think installation art, kiosks, or performance art – projects crafted to tell a story in a specific location)

 Objective driven stories (Think games – projects crafted with a specific objective to achieve)

 Example: Delphi Project

-Mobile driven stories (Stories told using the unique capabilities of mobile devices, whether they be location specific, augmented reality, the use of cameras or video to contribute to the story, or more)
+Mobile driven stories (Stories told using the unique capabilities of mobile devices, whether they use global positioning coordinates, augmented reality, the use of cameras or video to contribute to the story, or more)

 Example: NY Hearts